Statistical methods for partitioning ribbon and globally-distributed flux using data from the Interstellar Boundary

 \subsubsection{Visual comparison of ribbon profile shapes and skewness diagnostics}

-In addition to accuracy of the individual pixels in the separated maps, we are also interested in the overall profile or shape of the estimated ribbon.
-This is particularly relevant to downstream hypothesis testing between competing physics models explaining ribbon generation. \\ In \textbf{Figure \ref{simprofilesest}}, we compare ribbon cross-section estimates obtained using the proposed methods to the simulation truth for each azimuthal sector.
+In addition to accuracy of the individual pixels in the separated maps, we are also interested in the profile or shape of the estimated ribbon.
+This is particularly relevant to hypothesis testing between competing physics models explaining ribbon generation. \\ \textbf{Figure \ref{simprofilesest}} compares ribbon cross-section estimates obtained using the proposed methods to simulation truth for each azimuthal sector.
 Using ideal input maps, the proposed separation method captures the bent ``shoulder" structure for scenario S2 and results in high fidelity to simulation truths for scenarios S1/S2.
-In scenario S3, the ribbon cross-sections do a good job of capturing the changing shape of the ribbon but do a poor job at estimating the ribbon shape for azimuthal angles above 300.
-The fitted ribbon shapes from the proposed method are much more accurate than those obtained using the method in \citet{Reisenfeld2021}, which tends to smooth over nuance in the ribbon profile.
-In all simulation scenarios, ribbon profiles based on estimated (rather than ideal) input maps did not clearly have these distinguishing morphological features when not present in the input map. \\ Skewness could be potentially useful for discriminating between competing ribbon generation physics models, since the weak scattering and spatial retention physics models are believed to be associated with different ribbon skewness properties \citep{Zirnstein2019}.
-In \textbf{Supp.
-Figure D5}, we compare estimated skewness in our separated ribbon maps with the simulation truth.
-The symmetric ribbon assumptions made by \citet{Reisenfeld2021} translated into near-symmetrical ribbon maps, meaning that hypothesis discrimination based on skewness is futile for those maps.
+In scenario S3, the ribbon cross-sections do a good job of capturing the changing shape of the ribbon but do a poor job at estimating the shape for azimuthal angles above 300.
+The fitted ribbon shapes from the proposed method are much more accurate than those obtained using the method in \citet{Reisenfeld2021}, which tends to smooth over nuance.
+In all simulation scenarios, ribbon profiles based on estimated (rather than ideal) input maps did not clearly have these distinguishing features when not present in the input map. \\ Skewness could be potentially useful for discriminating between competing ribbon generation theories, which are associated with different ribbon skewness properties \citep{Zirnstein2019}. \textbf{Supp.
+Figure E5} compares estimated skewness in our separated ribbon maps with the simulation truth. \citet{Reisenfeld2021} produced near-symmetrical ribbon maps, making hypothesis discrimination based on skewness futile for those maps.
 The proposed maps resulted in skewness estimates that were biased toward zero relative to the simulation truth but that did capture differences between the two physics models in terms of skewness for ideal input maps.
 Skewness-based discrimination between physics model was less clear for estimated input maps.
 Similar diagnostics for the ribbon widths (full width at half max) are provided in \textbf{Supp.
-Figure D6}.
+Figure E6}.